 She was probably the only grandparent I had who liked to smile in photos.
 And not the slight smile with upturned corners of your mouth but the full beaming smile that makes you want to smile too.
 She delighted in being in the company of her great-grandchildren.
 She enjoyed her food.
 She loved red lipstick.
 She always dressed up nicely to go out when we took her out for lunches or dinners.
 The last time I saw her, in July and August 2019, she was still able to walk with the help of a walker, she knew who I was (or at least pretended to).
-She got to do some traveling, which wasn’t that common for her generation, like different parts of Australia.
+She got to do some traveling, which wasn’t that common for her generation, like different parts of Australia, the UK, and California.
 My mum brought her to visit my uncle and his family in Perth, Western Australia, a few years ago.
 My mum said that Mama used to play mahjong with Jackie Chan’s parents when they lived in Australia.
-Also, she was in her mid-40s when she became a grandparent.

 I’m glad my kids got the chance to meet her.
 We visited Singapore every year, and had been all set to be back this summer, having bought our tickets on Black Friday, and everyone was sad when we had to cancel.

 My mum said that Singapore has lowered its restrictions more and the number of people allowed at the wake is more than a few months ago.
 So I’m glad my family will be able to say goodbye to her properly.

 So I guess this post is my way of saying goodbye to her.